Introduction: Less Can Be More

 Further Reading

-- Paper: Feature Selection: A Data Perspective
+- Feature Selection: A Data Perspective — Li et al., 2017.
+The authoritative survey.

 Remember: "It is not the strongest features that survive, nor the most intelligent, but the ones most responsive to change." – Adapted from Darwin